darkcl/Loda/README.md

-# skeleton-go-desktop
+# Loda

-Skeleton project for golang desktop application development
+Loda project for golang desktop application development

 ## What is included?